Red, White & Blue Schools Logo

 The Red, White & Blue Schools program recognizes K-12 public and private schools that are going above and beyond in their delivery of civic education.
 By participating in this program, schools are promoting being active and engaged members of their communities.

 Red, White & Blue Schools is a partnership program between the Connecticut Secretary of the State, the Connecticut State Department of Education, and the Connecticut Democracy Center in residence at Connecticut’s Old State House.
+Sponsorship funding is provided by CT Humanities.

-In order to qualify, at least one class in a school must meet the program’s minimum standards as outlined in the rubrics.
+To qualify, at least one class in a school must meet the program’s minimum standards as outlined in the rubrics.
 Whole school systems may be recognized if elementary, middle, and high school classes participate!

 Annual Theme